jdelic/saltshaker/ORDER.md

 15   | Pull database server jobs to the front of the queue 20   | Pull database setup jobs to the front of the queue

-`order: 10` allows you to make sure that a database exists for a subsequently installed state if **the database and state exist on the same server**.
-Otherwise you must make sure to install one after the other.
+`order: 20` is used to make sure that a database exists for a subsequently installed *unordered* state if **the database and state exist on the same server**.
+Otherwise you must make sure to install one machine after the other.

+`order: 15` is used to make sure that database server setup is completed before jobs marked with `order: 20` run.
+For example, cluster setup for PostgreSQL.

+`order: 10` is used to pull important packages to the front of the queue, like salt module dependencies.